foundry-rs/foundry/cli/README.md

 `forge build --no-auto-detect`, and it'll use whichever `solc` version is in your `$PATH`.

-The project's root directory defaults to the current directory, assuming contracts are under `src/` and `lib/`, but can also be configured via the `--root`, `--lib-paths` and `--contracts` arguments.
+The project's root directory defaults to the current working directory, assuming contracts are under `src/` and `lib/`, but can also be configured via the `--root`, `--lib-paths` and `--contracts` arguments.
 The contracts and libraries directories are assumed to be relative to the project root, for example